jfallmann/diffTF_Fork/docs/chapter2.rst

 If *diffTF* should be run in a cluster environment, the changes are minimal due to the flexibility of *Snakemake*.
 You only need to change the following:

 - create a cluster configuration file in JSON format.
 See the files in the *clusterConfigurationTemplates* folder for examples.
-In a nutshell, this file specifies the computational requirements and job details for each job that is run via Snakemake.
+In a nutshell, this file specifies the computational requirements and job details for each job that is run via *Snakemake*.
 - invoke *Snakemake* with a cluster parameter.
 As an example, we use the following for our *SLURM* cluster:

 .. code-block:: Bash